AleksanderRod/TopCollegesRepo/README.md

    Description: This is a report discussing the teaching techniques at top schools.
 Could be helpful for colleges to implement these teaching techniques at their own campus but it could also be helpful for students to find colleges that fit their learning techniques.

-   Source: Assessment & Evaluation in Higher Education - Understanding the perceived quality of professors’ teaching effectiveness in various disciplines: the moderating effects of teaching at top colleges
+   Source: Chiu, Y.-L., Chen, K.-H., Hsu, Y.-T., & Wang, J.-N. (2019).
+Understanding the perceived quality of professors’ teaching effectiveness in various disciplines: the moderating          effects of teaching at top colleges.
+Assessment & Evaluation in Higher Education, 44(3), 449–462. https://doi.org/10.1080/02602938.2018.1520193

    Format: PDF